 If the University conducts an investigation, the assigned investigator will develop an investigation plan, review the submitted report, and other additional information, such as statements from involved parties and witnesses.
 Participants may be accompanied by an advisor and individuals are encouraged to participate in the process in order to allow for a thorough investigation.
 However, the investigation process does not require participation and an individual may decline to participate.

 At the conclusion of an investigation, the assigned investigator will present a final report to the University Conduct Officer to recommend whether a student should be charged and proceed through the student conduct process.
 The standard for determining whether to issue a Charge Letter to a student is whether there is reasonable cause to believe that the student violated the Student Code of Conduct.

 If the University determines that there are reasonable cause to charge a respondent with a violation of the Student Code of Conduct, it shall issue a written Charge Letter to the respondent.
 A Charge Letter is typically issued within 1-5 class days, but may take 30-45 class days after the initial referral when a case undergoes an investigation.
 In extenuating circumstances, it may take longer for a Charge Letter to be issued.
 Charge Letters are sent to students via their University of North Florida email account.
-Charge Letters will include a summary of the charges and sources of information.
-The Charge Letter will instruct the student to contact the Student Conduct Office within 5 class days of receipt of the letter to schedule a Conduct Review.
-Failure to contact the office within 5 class days will result in waiver of the Conduct Review.
-The University will not schedule a disciplinary hearing until at least 5 class days have passed since providing the Charge Letter to the respondent, unless the respondent waives this requirement.